LEB-EPFL/leb-clustering/README.md

   report for each experiment.
 + *dbscan.m* - DBSCAN implementation in Matlab.
 Originally written by Michal Daszykowski at the University of Silesia.
++ *dbscan_sweep_params.m* Performs a parameter sweep of the DBSCAN input parameters to find the best set of inputs. (_Warning_: this can take a long time to run.)
 + *Makefile* - Used to automatically run the various scripts in the correct order for analyzing the localization data and saving the results.